 Researching Learning and Teaching 40 credits

-In order to complete a Master of Educational Practice you will have successfully completed:
+In order to complete a Master of Learning and Teaching a student must also successfully complete the following:

 Practice-based Dissertation 60 credits

 How you'll learn

 The School of Education and Social Work’s vision of what constitutes high-quality learning and teaching is informed by the University’s guiding principles for Learning, Teaching and Assessment.

 - the pursuit of excellence by our students and by our staff

 - a professional, practice-led, knowledge-applied experience for students